Huntingdon: George Hotel

 The George Hotel on the corner of High Street and George Street was once a posting house.
 It was named after Saint George of England in 1574 and bought some 25 years later by Henry Cromwell, grandfather of Oliver Cromwell.
-Charles I made the George his headquarters in 1645.
-Later the highwayman Dick Turpin is said to have been a customer, when it was a coaching inn on the Great North Road.
-A theatre was built to the rear of the George about 1799.
+King Charles I made the George his headquarters during the English Civil War in 1645.
+Later the highwayman Dick Turpin is said to have been a customer when it was a coaching inn on the Great North Road.
+A theatre was built to the rear of the George in about 1799.
 The Lincoln company of actors managed by Thomas Shaftoe Robertson and later Fanny Robertson performed here in race weeks.
 Two wings of the inn burnt down in the mid-19th century, but two were saved, including one with a balcony overlooking the yard.
 Since 1959, the courtyard and balcony have been used for Shakespeare performances by a company run by the Shakespeare at the George Trust.
+These performances took place until 2024 when the Green King company who run the George Hotel decided it was not in their best interest to continue Shakespeare at the George, ending its 65-year run.

 Government

 Huntingdon has a town council with 19 councillors elected every four years.
 Two of them serve also as mayor and deputy mayor.
 Meetings are normally held once a month at Huntingdon Town Hall.

-Huntingdonshire District Council has three wards: Huntingdon North, Huntingdon East and Huntingdon West.
-The Huntingdon East ward has two councillors and the other wards also have two each.
+Since boundary changes in 2018, four Huntingdonshire District Council wards cover parts of Huntingdon: Huntingdon North, Huntingdon East, The Stukeleys (covering Stukeley Meadows), and Brampton (covering Hinchingbrooke).
+The three wards each elect two or three councillors.
 The main offices of Huntingdonshire District Council are in Huntingdon itself.

-The third tier of local-government is Cambridgeshire County Council providing county-wide services such as roads, education, social services, libraries and heritage protection.
-Huntingdon is one of 60 electoral divisions, represented by two county councillors.
+The third tier of local government is Cambridgeshire County Council providing county-wide services such as roads, education, social services, libraries and heritage protection.
+Following changes to electoral boundaries in 2017, Huntingdon is covered by three county divisions, Huntingdon North and Hartford, Huntingdon West, and Huntingdon South and Godmanchester, each electing one county councillor.

 The fourth tier of local government is Cambridgeshire and Peterborough Combined Authority, which is headed by a mayor.
-The Authority's website states that "the Mayor of Cambridgeshire & Peterborough is Dr Nik Johnson.
+The Mayor of Cambridgeshire & Peterborough as of May 2025 is Paul Bristow (Conservative).

-Huntingdon lies in the parliamentary constituency of Huntingdon.
+Huntingdon lies in the parliamentary constituency of the same name (formerly Huntingdonshire).
+Ben Obese-Jecty MP (Conservative) was elected to this seat in the House of Commons in 2024, replacing Jonathan Djanogly.